Legal Virtual Soccer Betting

 However, if you’re not in NJ (and lucky you!), offshore sportsbooks offer a full bevy of virtual sports betting options, including soccer, but is it legal to participate in?

-Outside of Connecticut and Washington, no US States mention offshore gambling via an online means in their lawbooks.
+Outside of Washington, no US States mention offshore gambling via an online means in their lawbooks.
 Because of this, no laws are being broken when betting on virtual soccer at an offshore sportsbook site.
-And even if you live in CT or WA, these books will accept your wagers.
+And even if you live in WA, these books will accept your wagers.
 That said, we recommend abiding by all local gambling laws.

 Virtual Soccer Odds And Betting Lines